mraleph/mraleph.github.com/_posts/2013-03-28-why-asmjs-bothers-me.md

 });
 {% endhighlight %}

-Even as thought experiment it looks ridiculous does not it?
+Even as thought experiment it looks ridiculous doesn't it?
 But that is approximately how I see asm.js.
 It's a capitulation before JavaScript dynamism, but it is hyped as a victory.

-Why asm.js is a JavaScript subset?
+Why is asm.js a JavaScript subset?
 ----------------------------------

 This is the second question that bothers me.
 It is pretty obvious that asm.js is not really a JavaScript.
 It is essentially a *bytecode* that looks like JavaScript.
-This distinction is further highlighted by the fact that SpiderMonkey team is planning to implement *a separate parser for asm.js* instead of using generic JS parser because generic parser needs to much memory when you have to AOT compile huge multi-megabyte asm.js module.
+This distinction is further highlighted by the fact that SpiderMonkey team is planning to implement *a separate parser for asm.js* instead of using the generic JS parser because the generic parser needs too much memory when you have to AOT compile a huge multi-megabyte asm.js module.

-Another thing that makes me thinking is addition of things like `Math.imul` to the language, it is essentially like adding a bytecode instruction.
+Another thing that makes me thinking is the addition of things like `Math.imul` to the language, it is essentially like adding a bytecode instruction.

-Why then we are building this infrastructure on top of JavaScript language?
+Why then we are building this infrastructure on top of the JavaScript language?

-Lets be honest and make it explicit: if you want to ship performance critical cross-platform code across the wire define a set of bytecode instructions.
+Let's be honest and make it explicit: if you want to ship performance critical cross-platform code across the wire define a set of bytecode instructions.
 You don't need anything fancy: arithmetic, access to typed heap, calls to named functions (API), calls to local functions, etc.

 It has multiple advantages: